Faculty Curriculum Development Grants

 The most competitive applications will include a plan to examine and document one or more intended learning outcomes.
 Evidence of learning may be exhibited in various forms: individual or group projects, oral presentations or written texts, focus-group reports, artistic and creative activities, traditional or electronic portfolios, results of field work or laboratory experiments, the focus is on demonstration of formative learning (i.e., stages of development) and not just summative achievement (e.g., a final grade for a course).

-Applications will be considered on a rolling basis beginning October 29, 2012 until Friday, May 10, 2013 or until all available funds are expended.
-To apply:
+Applications for both instructional grant types will be considered on a rolling basis from September 23, 2013 until April 21, 2014, or until all funds are expended.

 2. Prepare a 5-7 page proposal that closely adheres to the Proposal and Budget Guidelines below.